wso2/docs-choreo-dev/en/pe-docs/docs/devops/manage-configuration-groups.md

     - All configuration group values are encrypted and stored in environment-specific key vaults.
     - Management of configuration groups is restricted to users with Choreo Admin, DevOps, and Platform Engineer roles.
     - Developers can discover configuration groups available within the organization via the **Choreo Internal Marketplace**.
-    - This feature is currently not supported for Ballerina buildpacks, Web Applications, or Test Runner components.
+    - This feature is currently not supported for Ballerina build presets, Web Applications, or Test Runner components.

 ## Create a configuration group